Blog content updated on 12/6/21

 A Home Equity Conversion Mortgage (HECM) for Purchase is a type of reverse mortgage specifically designed to allow you to buy a home that’s closer to family, more physically accessible, or better suited to your needs.
 For example, it’s a great option if you want to “right-size” to a smaller or larger home.

-Here’s how it works: using some of the proceeds from the sale of your current home or cash on hand, you make a down payment on the new home (typically 40-50% of the sale price*) and cover any closing costs.
+Here’s how it works: using some of the proceeds from the sale of your current home or cash on hand, you make a down payment on the new home (typically 40-50% of the sale price*.)
 The rest of the sale cost is covered by your HECM proceeds, and you can use any remaining funds as you choose.
 It helps simplify the process for seniors by taking care of the home purchase and the reverse mortgage in a single closing.

 Besides helping you get the home you really want, a HECM for Purchase has other benefits: